SAFETAG/SAFETAG/en/exercises/threat_identification/instructions.md

   * Pick an adversary and write their name on the board.
   * Write specific instances of adversary history, intent, and capacity announced by the participants.
   * Repeat the process until all adversaries are completed.

   * **NOTES:**
 	* Limit the time frame for discussion.
     * Take photos of the adversary lists.

 **Impact Ranking:** The goal of this exercise is to have the trainee lead the host organization in classifying the severity of the possible impacts from the threats they have just explored.

-  * Create a post it for each impact.
+  * Create a post-it for each impact.
   * Place two points on the wall.
 On one side are "Inconvenient" impacts that disrupt the organization in a very small way.
 On the other side are "critical" impacts that may pose life-safety risks to employees, partners, or the general public.
   * The low end of the scale may include  a fire alarm may cause the staff to lose a half an hour of work time, but does not impact any short or long-term activities.
   * The high end of the scale would include events such as a fire that destroys the organizations headquarters and endangers staffs lives or legal issues that cause termination of the program.